travisdoor/travis.github.io/biscuit_object.md

 ## Structure

 {: style="text-align: justify;"}
-Every custom data type based on BObject type is described by macro-generated static structures (class tables) containing all informations needed by object instance during execution.
-Class table contains pointer to class table of base type (in most cases BObjectKlass table), information about object size, pointers to constructor, destructor and class initializer, pointer to virtual table (containing virtual method pointers) and object name as string.
+Every custom data type based on the BObject type is described by macro-generated static structures (class tables) containing all informations needed by the object instance during execution.
+The class table contains pointer to the class table of the base type (in most cases BObjectKlass table), information about  the object size, pointers to constructor, destructor and class initializer, pointer to virtual table (containing virtual method pointers) and object name as string.